FordenHillson/SubstancePainter_HelloExport-custom/README.md

 3. Click Enable the script in Substance painter in Phyton menu.

 ## function in custom ver.
-- Custom Exporting with Export Selection by slection group and Export All group layers
+- Custom Exporting with Export Selection by selection group and Export All group layers